Silme Domingo & Gene Viernes Scholarship in Labor Studies

 Despite opposition from all sides, Gene and Silme founded the Rank and File Committee in 1977 to struggle for union democracy and fair working conditions.
 They were elected to the leadership of International Longshore and Warehouse Union Local 37 in 1980, and worked hard to build links and solidarity with the people of the Philippines.
 Tragically, both were murdered on June 1, 1981.
 Corrupt former Local 37 President Tony Baruso and Philippine dictator Ferdinand Marcos were later implicated in the assassination.
 Their memory lives on as inspiration to workers and students striving for justice.

-Those who do not meet FAFSA requirement are highly encouraged to consider other scholarships offered by the Bridges Center.
+Those who do not meet FAFSA or WASFA requirements are highly encouraged to consider other scholarships offered by the Bridges Center.
 More information is available by clicking here.

 - A brief written statement by the applicant (not exceeding 750 words) explaining her or his commitment to the study of labor or to involvement with the labor movement and social justice.